kctang/vt/README.md

 1. First get the buildId of the application you want a report on using the `veracodeBuildList` command.
 The last item in the output represents the latest scan.

-2. Then generate the raw CSV flaw report to `build/scan-results.csv` using the `veracodeScanResultsInCsv` command.
+2. Then generate the raw CSV flaw report to `build/scan-results.csv` by running the `veracodeScanResults` and `veracodeScanResultsInCsv` tasks in sequence.

 3. In addition to getting the flaw report, a more specific report that groups flaw by the module that it was reported from can be generated using the `reportFlawsByTeam` command (filtering managed in `teams.json`).
 This command has multiple modes:
     - `action` - Report flaws that require action to be taken.